-Shorted fetal femur is is morphological descriptor and is usually defined when the femoral length falls below the 5th centile for gestational age (some define it when its under the 2.5th centile 5) or less than 0.91 predicted by the bi-pareital diameter.
+Shorted fetal femur is a morphological descriptor and is usually defined when the femoral length falls below the 5th centile for gestational age (some define it when its under the 2.5th centile 5) or less than 0.91 predicted by the bi-pareital diameter.
 It can occur in isolated or in association with a number of other anomalies.

 According to the former definition (e.g. using the 5th centile), the estimated incidence is at 5% of pregnancies.